 In the menu we choose Favorites.

 The coordinate system we are using appears in the Favorites dialog in the bottom pane.
-We press Add to Favorites.
+We Ctrl-click it to select it, and then we press Add to Favorites.

 The coordinate system is added to the Favorites list, using the default setting that does not change metrics specified by any prior coordinate system.